stevenandrewcarter/AspIdentityTestBed/DigestAuthentication/README.md

 ## What is Digest Authentication

-In the HTTP Protocol [Digest Authentication](https://tools.ietf.org/html/rfc2617) is created by the following steps.
+In the HTTP Protocol [Digest Authentication](https://tools.ietf.org/html/rfc2617) is a encrypted version of the Basic Authentication Strategy.

-* Take the Username and Password and concatenate them together with a ':'.
-Username:Password
-* Take that result and [Base64 Encode](https://tools.ietf.org/html/rfc4648) the string
-* Create a Header Entry call Authorization
-* Set the Value of Authorization to Basic *Base64 Encoded String*
+It requires much more information from the client in order to create a encrypted Authentication token.
+Otherwise the approach is identical to the Basic Authentication process.

 That Header must be included on all requests made to the end point.